simpletrontdip/chakra-ui-vue/packages/chakra-ui-core/src/CCloseButton/accessibility.md

 # CloseButton | Accessibility ♿️

-This report is adapted to list the accessiblity features supported by Chakra UI for the `CCloseButton` component.
+This report is adapted to list the accessibility features supported by Chakra UI for the `CCloseButton` component.

 ### Description
 The `CCloseButton` component renders a button element, so it's browser accessible by default.
 We only modify it's appearance